pcdshub/nabs/docs/source/plans.rst

 Implementation
 ==============
-The `bluesky` module features a `bluesky.preprocessors.plan mutator` concept, which allows us to intercept messages and modify what execution instructions the run engine receives.
+The `bluesky` module features a `bluesky.preprocessors.plan_mutator` concept, which allows us to intercept messages and modify what execution instructions the run engine receives.
 In this way, we can "magically" include DAQ support in any existing `bluesky` plan in a standardized way.

-See `Preprocessors API` for the various magic methods we use to hook the ``DAQ`` into any `bluesky` plan.
+See `nabs.preprocessors` for the various magic methods we use to hook the ``DAQ`` into any `bluesky` plan.

 Selected Plans
 ==============
-See `Plans API` for a full listing of these functions and their API.
+See `nabs.plans` for a full listing of these functions and their API.
 This section will draw attention to the most useful plans and examples.

 .. autosummary::